JiiahaoXU/homepage/index.md

 ## About Me

-I am **Jiahao Xu**, a third-year Ph.D. student in the Department of Computer Science and Engineering at the [University of Nevada, Reno](https://www.unr.edu/), fortunate to be supervised by [Dr. Rui Hu](https://sites.google.com/view/ruihu/home).
-Previously, I received my M.Sc. in the Department of Applied Mathematics from The Hong Kong Polytechnic University in March 2023, where I had the privilege of working with [Dr. Divya Saxena](https://sites.google.com/site/saxenadivyakul1/) in the Department of Computing.
+I am **Jiahao Xu**, a third-year Ph.D. student in the Department of Computer Science and Engineering at the [University of Nevada, Reno](https://www.unr.edu/) (UNR), fortunate to be supervised by [Dr. Rui Hu](https://sites.google.com/view/ruihu/home).
+Previously, I received my M.Sc. in the Department of Applied Mathematics from The Hong Kong Polytechnic University (PolyU) in March 2023, where I had the privilege of working with [Dr. Divya Saxena](https://sites.google.com/site/saxenadivyakul1/) in the Department of Computing.
 I obtained my B.Eng. from Fujian Normal University in June 2021.

 ## Research Interests